Mesac Damas: Jail and courtroom behavior

 While being held in custody, Damas rejected his legal name and took on a moniker of his own making, "C.O.G." — an acronym meaning "Child of God".

 Damas also refused to eat or shower for long periods of time.
 At least one reported instance involved Damas going without showering for over 30 consecutive days.
 Local news sources reported that the smell coming from Mesac Damas' cell was so bad at times that it made other inmates physically ill.

 Damas routinely refused deputies' orders and was the subject of numerous disciplinary action by jail staff, including at least one incident wherein Damas was sprayed with pepper spray after hiding under his bunk.

 Damas' courtroom behavior often became a spectacle and attracted much media attention.
 One August 2010 court appearance involved Damas singing aloud until his lawyer and the presiding judge told him to calm down.
 He ceased until the hearing was almost over, but then began again with the outbursts.

 Damas was routinely transported by multiple jail deputies to and from his court appearances, at times secured to a safety restraint chair for the safety of staff.

 As the case proceeded, Damas' courtroom behavior became generally less disruptive but not necessarily any more cooperative.
 At nearly every court appearance attended by Damas in 2017, he could be seen sitting silently with his head resting on the table, possibly asleep.

 At a hearing on June 23, 2017, Damas unexpectedly rose to his feet and stated in open court that he wanted to discharge his attorneys, represent himself, and plead guilty to the charges against him.
 At a later hearing on July 21, 2017, to determine his ability to adequately represent himself and enter a guilty plea to six capital felonies, Damas again became uncooperative, making rambling and disjointed statements to the court.

 At one hearing in October 2017, Damas handwrote a note to the presiding judge which read, "Go ahead, continue your work, may my blood be upon your shoulders," signing the note "C.O.G."

 Disposition

-On September 5, 2017, Mesac Damas pled guilty to all six counts of first degree premeditated murder.
+On September 5, 2017, Mesac Damas pleaded guilty to all six counts of first degree premeditated murder.
 Sentencing was deferred until October 27, 2017, when Collier Circuit Judge Christine H. Greider sentenced Mesac Damas to concurrent death sentences on all six counts.

 In January 2019, the Supreme Court affirmed the original sentence, confirming six death sentences.